canidlogic/infrared/doc/Infrared.md

 `[template]` is the path to a Retro template file.
 The format of this template file is described in &sect;3 [Retro template file](#mds3).

 `[nmf]` is the path to an NMF file that defines the notes and cues in the composition.
-Infrared only accepts NMF files that have the following restrictions:
+Infrared only accepts NMF files that have the following restriction:

 - Quantum basis must be one of the following:
   - 44,100 quanta per second, OR
   - 48,000 quanta per second
-- No grace notes with negative duration values

-See [libnmf](https://www.purl.org/canidtech/r/libnmf) for more about the NMF format, and see [nmftools](https://www.purl.org/canidtech/r/nmftools) for utility programs that can transform NMF files to comply with the restrictions given above.
+See [libnmf](https://www.purl.org/canidtech/r/libnmf) for more about the NMF format, and see [Halogen](https://www.purl.org/canidtech/r/halogen) for how to transform NMF files with 96 quanta per quarter note into one of the fixed quantum bases above.

 `[note_script]` is the path to a [Lua](https://www.lua.org/) script that contains a note rendering routine.
 This specifies how a sequence of NMF notes is transformed into a sequence of Retro note events.
 See `NoteRendering.md` for the specifics of how this Lua script works.